 It would be very hard (if not impossible, depending upon the situation) to accomplish this using UNIX permissions.

-3. Linux is not “more secure” than Windows out-of-the-box.
+3. Linux is not “more secure” than Windows

 How many “secure” Linux users even know about this?
 How many servers has this affected?
 CentOS users will be happy, since their kernel version (by default) is lower than 2.6.37, but how many Linux distributions (popular or not) has this affected?
 How many companies will be able to apply a fix (using one from their distribution provider or doing a fix themselves) without causing downtime?